openmrs/openmrs-eip/README.md

 2.3.0, in theory this implies there needs to a maintenance branch for every OpenMRS minor release that has any DB changes between it and it's ancestor, master should be compatible with the latest released OpenMRS version.

-# Architecture
+# Project Modules And Architecture

+### Modules
+Below is the high level breakdown of what is contained in each module.
+#### camel-openmrs
+- JPA annotated OpenMRS datamodel classes and repositories
+- Services for loading and saving entities from and to the OpenMRS databases
+- Model classes used for serialization and deserialization purposes by DB sync sender and receiver.
+- The OpenMRS DB datasource configuration.
+- Utility custom camel components used to load and save entities to and from the target databases.
+- Spring configurations and other utility classes
+#### openmrs-watcher
+- The main debezium route that fires up the debezium engine to read the MySQL binary log of the source database.
+- The main listener route that gets called whenever the debezium engine emits a DB event, it calls another route that actually publishes the events to any registered camel endpoints, currently the endpoints are called in serial.
+- A custom camel component that client code can use to start the main debezium route.
+- The built-in error handling and retry mechanism in case something goes wrong while processing an event.
+- The sender's liquibase changelog files used to create the management database tables.
+#### common
+- Management datasource configuration.
+- Common spring configurations for end user apps.
+- Base classes used for mapping to the management DB tables.
+#### dbsync-sender-app
+- End user application for sending DB sync data from a source DB to an active MQ instance.
+#### dbsync-receiver-app
+- End user application for receiving DB sync data from an active MQ instance and saving it to the destination DB.
+#### example-app
+- Example application to demonstrate usage of the openmrs-watcher as a dependency to create an end user app that process DB events emitted by a debezium engine.
+#### distribution (TO BE COMPLETED)
+- Will contain scripts for build ready to run distributions of the sender and receiver apps
+#### camel-odoo (TO BE REMOVED)
+- Integration code with an odoo system

+### Architecture
 The project has a classic architecture with a service layer and a DAO layer.
 Each action (to get or save entities) of the Camel endpoints comes with the name of the table upon which the action is performed.
 A facade (`EntityServiceFacade`) is used to select the correct service to get or save entities according to the table name passed as a parameter.

 It's very important to note that technically when using this application for DB sync, this is DB to DB sync happening outside of the OpenMRS application, this has implications e.g if you sync something like person name, the search index